-A major in Human Geography requires a minimum of ★30 to a maximum of ★48 at the senior level in EAS courses and cross-listed courses specified below
+A major in Human Geography requires a minimum of ★30 to a maximum of ★48 at the senior level in EAS courses and cross-listed courses from the following list: ANTHR 323; PHIL 355; POL S 432; SOC 251, 455.
+See §43.3(5) for Faculty of Arts regulations pertaining to cross-listed courses.

-These must include at least ★6 in EAS Human Geography courses at the 400-level.
+These must include at least $\star 6$ in EAS Human Geography courses at the 400-level.
 Earth and Atmospheric Sciences Human Geography courses are those denoted by a second digit of 9 in the course number, e.g., EAS X9X.
-Other EAS courses that are not Human Geography courses may also be taken as part of the major and will be included in the minimum and maximum, but at least \star 18 of the required minimum of \star 30 must be in Human Geography.
+Other EAS courses that are not Human Geography courses may also be taken as part of the major and will be included in the minimum and maximum, but at least $\star 18$ of the required minimum of $\star 30$ must be in Human Geography.